‘You must be a Deluded type,” said my retreat dishwashing partner. “I can tell by the way you’ve loaded the dish drainer.”

 The spiritual task of the deluded type is to transform spaciousness into a state of rooted equanimity.
 Deluded types need to learn how to reel in their minds.
 Practices useful for a deluded type include: noting (labeling); mindfulness of the hindrance of doubt; body awareness; somatic experiencing; qigong or yoga; precision; mindfulness of the earth element, and putting oneself in safe and pleasant surroundings to prevent dissociation.

-Fitting into More than One Category
+Subtypes: Fitting into More than One Category

 If you feel that you fit in more than one category, this may be the influence of a subtype personality.
 Essentially, all three types are operating in each of us, to varying degrees, in each moment.
 However, in most situations, you will have a temperament that tends to dominate (your primary type) and a temperament that is a strong runnerup (your subtype).
 Sometimes meditators will playfully compare the type-subtype system to astrological signs (“I’m Aversion with Greed rising”).

-You can use the quiz on page 76 to determine your secondary type.
+You can use the personality quiz to determine your secondary type.
 Go back over the questions again and see if there is a second answer, or runner-up, which also fits you, but you didn’t pick it the first time because it wasn’t quite as prevalent.
 Add up these answers and see which type they fall into.
 It’s occasionally possible to be a perfect balance of all three types, but generally you’ll find that two types will weigh more heavily in your character.
 A common combination is Aversion primary/Greed secondary.
-A real life example of this type is a meditation student who is the chief financial officer in an international company.
+A real-life example of this type is a meditation student who is the chief financial officer in an international company.
 She is a perfectionist, gets easily irritated with her coworkers, and often feels a low level of anger.
 A secondary issue for her is greed.
 She craves nice things, such as an $800 espresso maker, and she finds herself shopping on the internet for no apparent reason.

 Another common pair is Delusion primary/Aversion secondary.
 An example of this type is an easygoing, compassionate young man who is a bit of a loner, forgets things, and isn’t good with directions.
 However, his vagueness is tempered with an aversive clarity.
 He is an excellent copy editor who remembers the phone numbers and birthdates of all his clients,, and he is painstakingly studying classical Tibetan.